 The Rush Limbaugh program on the Excellence in Broadcasting Network.

-Uh this is Mark Stein from today.
+This is Mark Stein from Today.

 What a fantastic country.

-And this is the question of uh of patriotism.
+And this is the question of patriotism.

-Uh not just uh involving the United States, but in Bali, in Madrid, in London, in Chechnya, in the Balkans, uh in Sudan, in Nigeria, all over the world, and yet whenever uh whenever you uh criticize anything the Democratic Party says about it, they go, Oh, John Kerry goes, Oh, are you questioning my patriotism?
+There's a great big, huge global existential struggle going on, not just involving the United States, but in Bali, in Madrid, in London, in Chechnya, in the Balkans, in Sudan, in Nigeria, all over the world.

 Thomas Jefferson never said that dissent is the highest form of patriotism, and it's highly unlikely he ever would have said it, because it's a really dumb thing.

-And what I find so weird about that, this idea that dissent is the highest uh form of patriotism, is that's only true uh if you don't dissent from what John Kerry and Ted Kennedy are saying.
+And what I find so weird about that, this idea that dissent is the highest form of patriotism, is that's only true if you don't dissent from what John Kerry and Ted Kennedy are saying.

-This is this is crazy stuff.
+This is crazy stuff.

 He was asked a question about it directly.

-Let's hear that uh clip.
+Let's hear that clip.

 Leaving before the job would be done would send a message that America really is no longer engaged nor cares about the form of governments in the Middle East.

-Leaving before the job would done would be send a signal to our troops that the sacrifices they made were not worth it.
+Leaving before the job would be done would send a signal to our troops that the sacrifices they made were not worth it.

 Leaving before the job is done would be a disaster.